 Best Budget Tile Cutter: RUBI EASY-60

-Who it's for: DIYers and light trade use on standard ceramic tiles
+Price: ~£85–£110 Cuts up to: 60cm Best for: DIYers and light trade use on standard ceramic tiles

 The RUBI EASY series has been a consistent budget workhorse.
 The scoring mechanism is smooth for the price, the breaking action is predictable, and it handles standard 7–8mm ceramic tiles without drama.
 It won't touch thick porcelain (forget 10mm+) and the frame is noticeably lighter than a professional cutter, but for bathroom and kitchen ceramic tiles it does the job.